 Abbott’s order threatens to restrict voting in highly populous counties like Harris County, which has 4.7 million residents and had set up 12 drop off locations spread out over roughly 1,700 square miles.
 The order forced the closure of 11 of those locations.
 And, in addition to harming voters living in high-population counties, Abbott’s order harms large rural counties, like Brewster County on the Southern border.
 At 6,184 square miles, Brewster County is larger in area than the states of Rhode Island and Delaware combined.

 Texas was already one of the most difficult states to vote in amid the COVID-19 pandemic before Abbott’s Oct.
 1 proclamation.
-Only voters who will be away on Election Day, have a disability, or are 65 years or older on Election Day are entitled to vote absentee, and Texas refused to expand these criteria in light of the pandemic.
-Unlike in many other states, Texans cannot use the fear of contracting COVID-19 as a valid reason to vote using an absentee ballot.
-The Texas Supreme Court ruled earlier this year that while fear of COVID-19 is not itself a disability that qualifies Texans to vote absentee, “a voter can take into consideration aspects of his health and his health history that are physical conditions in deciding whether, under the circumstances, to apply to vote by mail because of disability."
+Only voters who will be away on Election Day, have a disability, or are 65 years or older on Election Day are entitled to vote by mail, and Texas refused to expand these criteria in light of the pandemic.
+Unlike in many other states, Texans cannot use the fear of contracting COVID-19 as a valid reason to vote using a mail-in ballot.
+The Texas Supreme Court ruled earlier this year that while fear of COVID-19 is not itself a disability that qualifies Texans to vote by mail, “a voter can take into consideration aspects of his health and his health history that are physical conditions in deciding whether, under the circumstances, to apply to vote by mail because of disability."

 Given all of the ways that the November General Election is already unusual, Abbott’s decision to upend election rules with practically no notice will place additional burdens on voters and county election officials with fewer than 30 days until Election Day.